Date Thesis Awarded

 This study focuses on IgM and IgT expressing (or secreting) B cells.
 Fish from each line were challenged with either phosphate buffer saline (PBS) or live F. psychrophilum.
 Using flow cytometric analysis and qPCR, B cell abundances were compared between lines and treatments.
 This study found that challenged susceptible fish show significantly less IgT+ B cells than resistant fish through flow cytometric analysis.
 Similarly, susceptible fish had significantly less tau immunoglobulin secreting cells than mock susceptible fish, mock resistant fish, and challenged susceptible fish.
 Additionally, significant negative correlations were seen between IgM+ or IgT+ B cells and pathogen load.
 Other significant negative correlations were observed between IgM or IgT secreting cells and pathogen load.
 These results lead us to believe that the IgT isotype is protective for rainbow trout, particularly in regards to this bacterium.

 Hennessey, Erin, "F. psychrophilum resistant and susceptible rainbow trout show differences in abundance of IgT+ and IgM+ B cells" (2017).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1131.